 The starting point for the proof of Theorem \ref{advancedscattering} is the relatively straightforward statement of Proposition \ref{decompf}: \begin{quote} Any morphism $L^2(X_{\Theta})_\disc \rightarrow L^2(X_{\Omega})_\disc$ decomposes uniquely as a sum:

-where the morphism $S_i$, assumed non-zero, is equivariant with respect to an isogeny $T_i: \AA_{X,\Omega}\dashrightarrow \AA_{X, \Theta}$ and an affine map $f_i$ of character groups covering $T_i$. \end{quote} Recall that this statement followed, essentially, from the assumption of validity of the Discrete Series Conjecture \ref{dsconjecture} and general facts about induced representations.
+where the morphism $S_i$, assumed non-zero, is equivariant with respect to an isogeny $T_i: \AA_{X,\Omega}\dashrightarrow \AA_{X, \Theta}$ and an affine map $f_i$ of character groups compatible with $T_i$, { and the pairs $(T_i,f_i)$ are assumed to be distinct}. \end{quote} Recall that this statement followed, essentially, from the assumption of validity of the Discrete Series Conjecture \ref{dsconjecture} and general facts about induced representations.

-For $\Theta,\Omega\subset\Delta_X$ and $w\in W_X(\Theta,\Omega)$ (the set of elements of $W_X$ taking $\Theta$ to $\Omega$), we say that a pair $(T_i,f_i)$ as above \emph{corresponds} to $w$ if $T_i$ is the isomorphism:
+For $\Theta,\Omega\subset\Delta_X$ and $w\in W_X(\Omega, \Theta)$ (the set of elements of $W_X$ taking $\Theta$ to $\Omega$), we say that a pair $(T_i,f_i)$ as above \emph{corresponds} to $w$ if $T_i$ is the isomorphism:

-induced by $w^{-1}$ (and hence $f_i$ is the restriction to some component of $\widehat{A_{X,\Theta}}$ of the map of character groups obtained by $T_i$).
+induced by $w^{-1}$ (and hence $f_i$ is the restriction to some component of $\widehat{A_{X,\Theta}'}$ of the map of character groups obtained by $T_i$).
 For a morphism $S:L^2(X_\Theta)\to L^2(X_\Omega)$ we will call \emph{the $w$-part of $S$} the sum of those summands in its decomposition (\ref{SsumSi}) for which $(T_i,f_i)$ is induced by (\ref{gray}).
-Notice that the $w$-part of such a morphism is $A_{X,\Theta}$-equivariant when $A_{X,\Theta}$ acts on $L^2(X_\Omega)$ via $w:A_{X,\Theta}\to A_{X,\Omega}$.
+Notice that the $w$-part of such a morphism is $A_{X,\Theta}'$-equivariant when $A_{X,\Theta}'$ acts on $L^2(X_\Omega)$ via $w:A_{X,\Theta}'\to A_{X,\Omega}'$.